teckmk/bitwise_packable/README.md

 ## Contact

-For questions or feedback, please contact (Abdullah Yasir)[https://linkedin.com/in/abdullah-yasir-itech].
+For questions or feedback, please contact [me here](https://linkedin.com/in/abdullah-yasir-itech).